 8 Best Walks in Sydney Harbour National Park

-Home to a great variety of bushwalking tracks, picnic areas, secluded beaches, vantage points and historic sites, Sydney Harbour has something for everyone.
+With an incredible variety of bushwalking tracks, picnic spots, secluded beaches, vantage points, and historic sites, Sydney Harbour truly has something for everyone.
+Below, we reveal the eight best Sydney Harbour walks.

 1. Rushcutters Bay to Rose Bay

-The track officially starts at Rushcutters Bay Park and continues on to Double Bay via Yarranabbe Park and McKell Park.
-The second part of the walk explores Point Piper, before finishing at Rose Bay.
+The trail officially begins at Rushcutters Bay Park, winding its way to Double Bay via Yarranabbe Park and McKell Park.
+The second stretch of the walk explores the Point Piper area before concluding at Rose Bay.

 Rushcutters Bay to Rose Bay